 I recommend that you consider doing a penguin tour at Bicheno during on evening- I did one last year and it was great and relatively inexpensive.
 Also, if you are into wine there are some great vineyards along the east coast that you can stop in at for tastings in between a few walks.
 If you are heading up to St Helens, check out the Douglas Apsley National Park as well!
 Enjoy! about 7 years ago

 Thank you all for your suggestions.
 I have just come back from the trip to Tasmania Freycinet and it was fantastic.
 The weather was generally good.
 Tasmanian east coast is certainly one of the best places to go.

 An addition is Mt Elephant further up Bicheno which has a great pancakes place - http://www.mountelephantpancakes.com.au/

-Thanks again and I hope your suggestions will help other Travellr users in future. almost 7 years ago
+Thanks again and I hope your suggestions will help other Travellr users in future. about 7 years ago